rejmank/blog/content/posts/pure-functions/pure-functions.md

 ## Conclusion

-If there is one concept from functional programming you should know its pure functions.
+If there is one concept from functional programming you should know it is pure functions.
 As soon as you write a few of them you will encounter other benefits as easier composability etc. I hope that this article encouraged you to write more pure functions, the world needs it.